crixthegreat/Tower-of-Fortune/README.md

 - ~~gui(selected message box) for delete and enter the game~~ (done)

 ### [skill]
-- the qualtity of the player's skills increases when level up
+- the quantity of the player's skills increases when leveling up
 - the display logic and GUI of skills(in info_layer) need to be fix

 ### [battle]